-- The recognition that ballast water exchange is not a complete answer to the problem provides the Ballast Water Convention with the opportunity to require Parties to investigate and develop alternative technologies that could eliminate alien species from the ballast water of ships before the ballast water is discharged.265 The requirement that the ballast water standard consist of methods other than ballast water exchange by 2016 effectively provides parties with a regulatory driven incentive to develop new technologies and use them on board their ships with the approval of the IMO. - While the CBD deals with conservation of biodiversity and to prevent the introduction of, control or eradicate of those alien species which threaten ecosystems, habitats or species, the Ballast Water Convention deals with the introduction of alien species through a single vector, namely ballast water of ships.266 The Ballast Water Convention is the most comprehensive instrument to date that does so and is one of the most important steps taken to regulate the further introduction and dispersal of aquatic alien invasive species through ballast water.267 - As with any Convention, the most important aspect of the Ballast Water Convention is the fact that, unlike Guidelines, it is binding on the Parties.
-By making the implementation of the Ballast Water Convention binding and by providing guidelines and regulations that ships must follow to adhere to its provisions, it assists in bringing about stability, consistency, clarity and uniformity and articulating clear goals.268 It also ensures that the approach taken to dealing with the ballast water problem is an international one and not one that relies on disparate domestic legislation.269 By dealing with the problem internationally, the Ballast Water Convention can ensure that there is not a conflict between the respective requirements of the States and that all Parties are working to develop the same standards.270 - Other initiatives of the IMO will also assist the implementation of the Ballast Water Convention The Globallast Programme and the Globallast Partnerships will assist
+- The overall objective of the Ballast Water Convention is the control, management and ultimate elimination of bio-invasions through the vector of ballast water.
+If fully implemented, the Ballast Water Convention will greatly assist in doing so.80 - The recognition that ballast water exchange is not a complete answer to the problem provides the Ballast Water Convention with the opportunity to require Parties to investigate and develop alternative technologies that could eliminate alien species from the ballast water of ships before the ballast water is discharged.81 The requirement that the ballast water standard consist of methods other than ballast water exchange by 2016 effectively provides parties with a regulatory driven incentive to develop new technologies and use them on board their ships with the approval of the IMO. - While the CBD deals with conservation of biodiversity and to prevent the introduction of, control or eradicate of those alien species which threaten ecosystems, habitats or species, the Ballast Water Convention deals with the introduction of alien species through a single vector, namely ballast water of ships.82 The Ballast Water Convention is the most comprehensive instrument to date that does so and is one of the most important steps taken to regulate the further introduction and dispersal of aquatic alien invasive species through ballast water.83 - As with any Convention, the most important aspect of the Ballast Water Convention is the fact that, unlike Guidelines, it is binding on the Parties.
+By making the implementation of the Ballast Water Convention binding and by providing guidelines and regulations that ships must follow to adhere to its provisions, it assists in bringing about stability, consistency, clarity and uniformity and articulating clear goals.84 It also ensures that the approach taken to dealing with the ballast water problem is an international one and not one that relies on disparate domestic legislation.85 By dealing with the problem internationally, the Ballast Water Convention can ensure that there is not a conflict between the respective requirements of the States and that all Parties are working to develop the same standards.86

-264 World Wildlife Fund (WWF), Silent Invasion : The spread of marine invasive species via ships' ballast water, 6 <http://awsassets.panda.org/downloads/silent_invasion_briefing.pdf
+80 World Wildlife Fund (WWF), Silent Invasion : The spread of marine invasive species via ships' ballast water, 6 http://awsassets.panda.org/downloads/silent_invasion_briefing.pdf

-265 Briony MacPhee, "Hitchhikers' guide to the Ballast Water Management Convention: an analysis of legal mechanisms to address the issue of alien invasive species'" (2007) 10/1 Journal of International Wildlife Law and Policy, 29, 53.
+Briony MacPhee, "Hitchhikers' guide to the Ballast Water Management Convention: an analysis of legal mechanisms to address the issue of alien invasive species'" (2007) 10/1 Journal of International Wildlife Law and Policy, 29, 53.